 From Garden Shed To Garden Room

 Reimagining the lowly garden shed as a garden room can make a family hub out of a little used area.
 Placing an extension of the home just a little way across the lawn will also evoke a closer connection with the outdoor space, by making it a central piece and passageway in daily life.
-You can choose an off-the-shelf shed or if you’re quite handy then there are lots of free shed plans with step-by-step instructions available online.
+You can choose an off-the-shelf shed or if you’re quite handy then there are lots of free garden shed plans that will help you build your own backyard shed.

 The Rise Of The Outdoor Office